beeware/beeware/docs/tutorial/tutorial-3.rst

     .. admonition:: Possible Docker error on Ubuntu

-      If you encounter a Docker permissions error, you may need to create a Docker group.
-To do so, follow these steps:
+      If you encounter a Docker permissions error, you may need to add your user account to the Docker group.
+To do so, use these commands:

       .. code_block:: bash